 And so the 53-year-old accountant from the Tampa, Fla., area pledged $500 a year to Joyce Meyer, the evangelist whose frank talk about recovering from childhood sexual abuse was so inspirational.
 She wrote checks to flamboyant faith healer Benny Hinn and a local preacher-made-good, Paula White.

 Only the blessings didn’t come.
-Fleenor ended up borrowing money from friends and payday loan companies just to buy groceries.
+Fleenor ended up borrowing money from friends and guaranteed payday loans companies just to buy groceries.
 At first she believed the explanation given on television: Her faith wasn’t strong enough.

 “I wanted to believe God wanted to do something great with me like he was doing with them,” she said.
 “I’m angry and bitter about it.
 Right now, I don’t watch anyone on TV hardly.”